Menstrual Blood Clots: Causes, Normal vs Abnormal

 Normal vs. Abnormal Clots

-A normal menstrual blood clot is roughly the size of a dime.
-These clots may appear bright reddish at the onset of a period.
-Abnormal menstrual clots are larger, possibly the size of a quarter.
-These clots have a darker red color because the blood flow is heavier.
-It may be cause for concern if the clots are larger than a quarter and the heavy bleeding lasts for seven days or more.[16]
+A normal menstrual blood clot is roughly the size of a dime and may appear bright red at the onset of a period.
+Abnormal menstrual clots are often larger, sometimes the size of a quarter, and may appear darker red because the blood flow is heavier.
+If you are wondering when to worry about period blood clots, it may be important to seek medical advice if clots are larger than a quarter, occur frequently, or if heavy bleeding lasts for seven days or more.[16]

 Ways to Manage The Symptoms of Heavy Menstrual Periods